Long-simmered cabrito with green rice

 To make the green rice:

-Add the cilantro, garlic, tomatillos or tomatoes, chillies, and salt to a small blender with a few tablespoons broth or water.
+Add the cilantro, garlic, tomatillos or tomatoes, chillies, and salt to a small blender with a few tablespoons of broth or water.
 Purée to a smooth paste.
 Set aside.